red-collar-official/flutter_kore/README.md

 This layer contains <b>Interactor</b> classes.
 Interactors contain state and subscription to <b>EventBus</b> events (EventBus will be described later).

-State can be updated with <b>updateState</b> method and receivers like view models can later subscribe to state update events with <b>updatesFor</b> or <b>changesFor</b>
+State can be updated with <b>updateState</b> method and receivers like view models can later subscribe to state update events with <b>updatesFor</b> or <b>changesFor</b>.

-Interactors must be annotated with <b>defaultInteractor</b> or <b>singletonInteractor</b>
+Interactors must be annotated with <b>defaultInteractor</b> or <b>singletonInteractor</b>.

 When interactor is annotated with <b>singletonInteractor</b> it belongs to global interactors collection.

-We dont need to write dependencies in our view models for singleton interactors (view model dependencies will be explained below) and we can access it with <b>app.interactors</b>
+We dont need to write dependencies in our view models for singleton interactors (view model dependencies will be explained below) and we can access it with <b>app.interactors</b>.

-When interactor is annotated with <b>defaultInteractor</b> we need to write dependency for it in our view model (view model dependencies will be explained below)
+When interactor is annotated with <b>defaultInteractor</b> we need to write dependency for it in our view model (view model dependencies will be explained below).

-This interactors can be disposed when dependent element is disposed
+This interactors can be disposed when dependent element is disposed.

 Typical example would be: